Grandois to host Come Home Year in 2015

 Big things happen in small communities.Live Rural NL – Christopher Mitchelmore, MHA The Straits-White Bay North

-Posted on July 9, 2014, in Announcements, Community Economic Development, Landscapes/Geography, Tradition and tagged come home year, French Shore, grandois, Newfoundland, northern peninsula, st. juliens, tradition.
+Posted on July 9, 2014, in Announcements, Community Economic Development, Culture, Nature and tagged come home year, Cultural Experiences, grandois, Newfoundland, northern peninsula, st. juliens, tradition.
 Bookmark the permalink.
 3 Comments.